New grant funding for concussion, sports, and violence prevention research

 Dr. Ezzat and her colleagues will conduct one-on-one interviews with academics and physiotherapists who have experience with injury prevention programs in girls team sports.
 The team hopes to learn more about these implementors’ challenges, successes, and future recommendations for these types of programs.
 Interview transcripts will be thematically analyzed and results used to improve girls’ soccer programs and ultimately prevent injury.

 Dr. Ezzat is an Implementation Scientist at BCIRPU, and Clinical Assistant Professor in the Department of Physical Therapy, Faculty of Medicine, UBC.
+In late 2024, she also received a New Faculty Research Award from the UBC Faculty of Medicine.

 A new project will explore the mental and physical health outcomes of children and youth whose mothers have experienced assault or violence.
 The four-year project will be led by Dr. Natasha R. Saunders from the Hospital for Sick Children.
 BCIRPU Investigator Dr. Ian Pike is a principal investigator, and BCIRPU Director Dr. Shelina Babul is a co-investigator.
 Funding comes from the Canadian Institutes of Health Research (CIHR) via its Project Grant competition.